DO YOU LOVE MUSIC?

 I have a lot of respect for women.
 I consult and coach women for a living and I am blessed to have an insider look at their lives, values, struggles, career and pursuit of happiness.

-Women are more educated, driven, generous, philanthropic, capable, health conscious, totally badass and with more degrees, disposable income and buying power than ever before.
+Women are more educated, driven, generous, philanthropic, capable, health conscious, totally badass.
+We earn more degrees than men, have higher disposable income and more buying power at our disposal than ever before.

 I invite you to vote with your wallets.